Mozilla-TWQA/Hasal/README.md

-Google Doc Performance Test
+Performance Test on different browser
 ===========================
-A Framework for testing Google Doc performance on Firefox
+A Framework for testing web performance on Firefox and Chrome

 # Installation
 * Install Firefox